SheyiB/userDashboard/README.md

+*
-#A User Interface "trade.png" implemented using React
+A User Interface "trade.jpg" implemented using React*